smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 ## Potential downsides

-The upside of apps running with a WebEngine is that it comes with an extremely flexible html based user interface and with a very sandboxed runtime environment.
-This can also be seen as a downside as the responsibility of following driver distraction rules increases and a sandbox environment is limiting the functionality of apps.
+The upside of apps running with a WebEngine is that it comes with a very sandboxed runtime environment.
+This can also be seen as a downside as a sandbox environment is limiting the functionality of apps.

 ## Impact on existing code

 1. Core needs a new transport type to support a WebSocket Server.
 2. The JavaScript library needs a new transport type to support WebSocket Client.
 3. App registration on SDL Developer Portal (smartdevicelink.com) needs a new field for local apps.
+4. SHAID changes to store and return the new data items displayed on the Developer Portal.
+5. SDL Server changes to store copies of newly added SHAID data items and provide a customizable skeleton method for copying app packages from SHAID to an OEM-provided storage solution.
+6. Manticore should expose Core's WebSocket Server port to allow developers to test their WebEngine apps.

 ## Alternatives considered